slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"I am not a product of my circumstances.
 I am a product of my decisions."
 -- Stephen Cove*

-> *"The heart decides.
-The head rationalizes."
--- Naval Ravikant*

 > *"Opportunity cost is how intelligent people assess things."
 -- Charlie Munger*